Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 * Middleware token in an URL encoded form.

 > **Throws**
-* *UnsupportedEncodingException* If target encoding is not supported.
+* *java.io.UnsupportedEncodingException* If target encoding is not supported.

 ---